datanav/docs/tutorial-inbound-pipe-rest.rst

 Inbound Pipe - REST
 -------------------

 In this tutorial we will look closer into the creation of an :ref:`inbound pipe <best-practice-workflow>` connected to a :doc:`Sesam system <configuration-systems>`.
 Sesam best practices recommend to always use :ref:`continuation support <continuation_support>` when collecting data from external systems.
 In this specific case, continuation support can not be implemented with the Sesam REST system because of the structure of the API we attempt to connect to.
-However, this not very uncommon.
+However, this is not very uncommon.
 Many API's do not support delta requests, so in this tutorial we will focus on some of the other aspects used when connecting a pipe to a REST source system.

 .. admonition:: Objectives